Cupid One

 wimpy (another screwball device) son of one of her dead father’s business

 associates.
-On the way to her engagement party, her car breaks down and
+On the way to her engagement party, her car breaks down and while

-Later after the engagement party, a very tipsy
+Later after the engagement party, a very

-she wakes in the morning, she finds herself on the way to Thailand with
+When she wakes in the morning, she finds herself on the way to Thailand with

 of course Mark Cheng at the helm.
-He is delivering some cargo there and
+He is delivering some cargo there and had

-other for ten days on the high seas.
+for ten days on the high seas.

 The scene in which they discover each other’s